 This will probably be like most political outcomes: It is not going to be as BAD as one side thinks.
 It is not going to be as GOOD as the other side thinks.

 Right now it is still difficult to sort out.
 Trump claims he wants more infrastructure spending.
 This is something Democrats have been pushing for a long time.
-On the other hand, he wants immigration reform that is ...More →
+On the other hand, he wants immigration reform that is further to ...More →

 This downturn in China could conceivably be a start of a major depression in that country.